-Barbados Statistical Service, Barbados imported 2, 414 173 kg of citrus valued 5,996,326 BDS in 2018, in 2019, 2 801 517 kg valued at 6,203,581 BDS, in 2020 3,102, 820 kg valued 6.433, 776 BDS and 2,184,713 kg were imported up to September 2021 valued at 5,069, 003 BDS.
-The citrus comprised of oranges, grapefruit, lemons, limes, tangerines, mandarins and other citrus varieties; oranges make up 50% of the citrus imports.
+52The major tropical fruits that are imported into Barbados are: bananas, plantains, citrus (oranges, limes, lemons and grapefruit) and avocados.
+Many of these fruits are already being produced in Barbados on a very small scale and expansion can be accommodated with the planting, care and management of fruit trees.
+According to the Barbados Statistical Service, Barbados imported 2, 414 173 kg of citrus valued 5,996,326 BDS in 2018, in 2019, 2 801 517 kg valued at 6,203,581 BDS, in 2020 3,102, 820 kg valued 6.433, 776 BDS and 2,184,713 kg were imported up to September 2021 valued at 5,069, 903 BDS.
+The citrus comprised of oranges, grapefruit, lemons, limes, tangerines, mandarins and other citrus varieties; oranges make up 50% of the citrus imports irrigation and establishing new orchards utilizing plant material from the proposed expanded nursery and tissue culture facility at the Ministry of Agriculture and Food Security.

-Fresh Agricultural Produce Imports versus Domestic Agriculture Production
+Analysis of Barbados Fresh Agricultural Produce Imports versus Domestic Agriculture Production

-An analysis of Barbados fresh fruit and vegetable production over the period 2016 -2019 was undertaken utilizing agricultural statistics on domestic vegetable production provided by the Ministry of Agriculture and Food Security, Planning and Communications Unit.
+An analysis of local Barbados fresh fruit and vegetable production over the period 2016 -2019 was undertaken utilizing agricultural statistics on domestic vegetable production provided by the Ministry of Agriculture and Food Security, Planning and Communications Unit.
 For comparative purposes and to determine the space in the market, an analysis of the fresh and chilled tropical fruit and vegetable imports was undertaken utilizing statistics provided by the Barbados Statistical Service over the period 2016 - September 2021.

-In the period under review 2016 - 2021, the following seven agricultural commodities: bananas, cabbages, carrots, onions, lettuce, plantains and sweet peppers consistently had the highest imported net mass and the highest imported value.
+In the period under review-2016-2021, the following seven agricultural commodities: bananas, cabbages, carrots, onions, lettuce, plantains and sweet peppers consistently had the highest imported net mass and the highest imported value.
 Bananas had the highest imported mass ranging from 3, 109 metric tonnes in 2016 to 1,364 metric tonnes in 2021.
 The most valuable crop per kilogram over the years was sweet peppers with an average cost of 4.5 BDS per kg.
-Onions were the second largest crop imported in terms of net mass.
+Onions werehad the second largest crophighest imported in terms of net mass.
 In 2019, 3,777 metric tonnes of avocados were imported at a value of 2.66 million BDS in that year this amount surpassed the volume of bananas and plantains combined.
-In 2016 -2019, sweet potatoes were the largest agriculture commodity with greater than 1000 metric tonnes being produced each year and 2000 metric tonnes in 2019.
-The second largest crop produced was chives with 900 metric tonnes being grown yearly.
-Cucumbers were the third largest crop consistently produced with up to 9550 metric tonnes being produced yearly.
-The ground provision, cassava had an average yearly production of 530 metric tonnes.
-In 2019, the largest papaya production of the four year period was recorded with 1281 metric tonnes being grown in Barbados.
+In-The most valuable crop imported per kilogram (2016-20197) was sweet peppers.
+The local production of sweet potatoes were(2016-2019) was the largest